nahoraggreturn/nahoraggreturn.github.io/_posts/htb/Celestial/2018-08-08-HTB:Celestial.markdown

 ![concept]({{site.baseurl}}/assets/celestial/concept.png){:class="img-responsive"}

 So just to understand the basics of deserialization vulnerability I created an object, add a simple `exec()` method inside and serialized it.
 Then I put that serialized string inside `unserialize()` method, executed it and the `exec()` method got executed(above screenshot).
-So I assumed this is what is happening on the server and without wasting any time, I created a nodejs reverse shell using this [tool](https://github.com/ajinabraham/Node.Js-Security-Course/blob/master/nodejsshell.py), which gave this output.
+So I assumed this is what is happening on the server and without wasting any time, I created a nodejs reverse shell payload using this [tool](https://github.com/ajinabraham/Node.Js-Security-Course/blob/master/nodejsshell.py), which gave this output.

 ![revshell]({{site.baseurl}}/assets/celestial/revshell.png){:class="img-responsive"}

-Then I **serialized** the above output manually, put it in "username" field of json data and encoded it.
+Then I **serialized** the above output manually (if we don't serialize it, then the paylod will not get executed while deserialization), put it in "username" field of json data and encoded it.

 ![finalpayload]({{site.baseurl}}/assets/celestial/finalpayload.png){:class="img-responsive"}